US579/COMP9318-19T1/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\theta&space;=\theta&space;-&space;\alpha&space;*&space;X^{T}*E" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\theta&space;=\theta&space;-&space;\alpha&space;*&space;X^{T}*E" title="\theta =\theta - \alpha * X^{T}*E" /></a>

-in this formula ,θ is weight, α is learning rate (how far it will take for one step) , the numpy.T of data is X.T ,
+in this formula ,θ is weight(the cofficient), α is learning rate (how far it will take for one step) , the numpy.T of data is X.T ,

-the error is E
+the cost is E

 #### `The thing you need to know`